lanl/dsi/docs/plugins.rst

 ------------

 Note for users:
    - Assume names of data structure from all data sources are consistent/stable.
-Ex: table/column names are consistent.
-Number of columns in table CAN vary.
+Ex: table/column names MUST be consistent.
+Number of columns in a table CAN vary.
-   - Plugin readers in DSI repo can/should handle data files with mismatched number of columns.
+   - Plugin readers in DSI repo can handle data files with mismatched number of columns.
 Ex: file1: table1 has columns a, b, c. file2: table1 has columns a, b, d

-      - if only reading in one table, users can utilize python pandas to stack mulutiple dataframes vertically (CSV reader)
+      - if only reading in one table at a time, users can utilize python pandas to stack mulutiple dataframes vertically (ex: CSV reader)
-      - if ingesting multiple tables at a time, users must pad tables with null data (YAML1 uses this and has example code at bottom of add_row() to implement this)
+      - if multiple tables in a file, users must pad tables with null values (ex: YAML1, which has example code at bottom of ``add_rows()`` to implement this)
 .. automodule:: dsi.plugins.file_reader
    :members:
    :special-members: __init__